NoelM/hambooklet/CONTRIBUTING.md

 If you want to add new content to the booklet, you must validate those rules:

-* The content is related to Amateur Radio regulations or technics
+* The content is related to the Amateur Radio regulations or technics
 * The content is available globally, all the IARU regions
 * The content **MUST NOT** promote any commercial company or commercial project
 * The content **MUST** cite its sources
 * The content **MUST** be objective

-The content **MUST NOT CONTAIN** remarks or judgment about the operators depending their nationality, region, or the mode they use.
+The content **MUST NOT CONTAIN** remarks or judgment about operators depending on their origins, region, or favorite mode.
 Some **DO NOT** examples:
 > Operators from Somewhere are not able to set properly their emitters
 >